-Applications must include a plan for the exploitation and dissemination of results including communication activities, unless provided otherwise in the specific call conditions.
+Applications must include a plan for the exploitation and dissemination of results including communication activities, unless provided otherwise in the specific call/topic conditions.
 The plan is not required for applications at the first stage of two-stage procedures.
 If the expected exploitation of the results entails developing, creating, manufacturing and marketing a product or process, or in creating and providing a service, the plan must include a strategy for such exploitation.
-If the plan provides for exploitation of the results primarily in non-associated third countries, the legal entities must explain how that exploitation is still to be considered in the EU's interest.
+If the plan provides for exploitation of the results primarily in non-associated third countries, the applicants must explain how that exploitation is to be considered in the EU's interest.

-Applicants submitting a proposal under the blind evaluation pilot (see Annex F below) must not disclose their organisation names, acronyms, logos nor names of personnel in Part B of their first-stage application (see Annex E below).
+Where provided for in the specific call/topic conditions, applicants submitting a proposal under the blind evaluation pilot (see Annex F below) must not disclose their organisation names, acronyms, logos nor names of personnel in the proposal abstract and Part B of their first-stage application (see Annex E below).